Internet slang: Views

-In the workspace, internet slang and abbreviation is becoming more acceptable.
+In the workspace, internet slang and abbreviations are becoming more acceptable.
 People are resonating with each other when they see a quickly jotted down message with lots of contractions and slang added in.
 As long as 'Sent from my iPhone' appears at the bottom of an email, most people are willing to look the other way when it comes to formal grammar.

 In American schools, internet slang has started to become more common in a real-life setting.
-The current '6-7' trend has spread like wildfire to most middle schools in America, now being spoken in person.
-'6-7,' slang initially derived from the internet, has now made it's way into the classroom, and people have conflicting views on it.
-The slang itself doesn't have much meaning, leaving some teachers confused and angry, while others are just happy that their students are smiling and having fun.
-Taylor Jones, a linguist and social scientist, attempted to explain what people thought of it's lack of meaning, “I think that’s part of what upsets people about it, and I think that’s part of what people like about it.”
+The '6-7' trend spread to most middle schools in America, and began to be spoken in person.
+'6-7,' slang initially derived from the internet, made its way into the classroom.
+Although '6-7' is now in decline, it still offers an interesting look into how internet slang can cross over into common conversation.

 Internet slang has borrowed heavily from African-American Vernacular English (AAVE), which is often seen as an example of cultural appropriation.

 In scholarly research, attention has been drawn to the effect of the use of Internet slang in ethnography, and more importantly to how conversational relationships online change structurally because slang is used.

 In German, there is already considerable controversy regarding the use of anglicisms outside of CMC.
 This situation is even more problematic within CMC, since the jargon of the medium is dominated by English terms.
-An extreme example of an anti-anglicisms perspective can be observed from the chatroom rules of a Christian site, which bans all anglicisms ("Das Verwenden von Anglizismen ist strengstens untersagt!"
+An extreme example of an anti-anglicism perspective can be observed from the chatroom rules of a Christian site, which bans all anglicisms ("Das Verwenden von Anglizismen ist strengstens untersagt!"
 [Using anglicisms is strictly prohibited!]), and also translates even fundamental terms into German equivalents.